-Swimming is not allowed in Cabo San Lucas due to the strong currents and powerful breakthrough of the coast, which can be dangerous even for experienced swimmers.
-Lover's Beach (Playa de Amor) is the only beach accessible by water taxi from the marina or El Medano beach.
-The presence of updrafts, commonly referred to as “torn tides”, are another reason why swimming is not recommended in some areas of Los Cabos.
-These are powerful, fast streams of water that move from the coast to the ocean and can be unpredictable.
+Swimming is not allowed in Cabo San Lucas due to the strong currents and powerful breakthrough of the coast.
+Lover's Beach (Playa de Amor) is located on the side of the Sea of Cortez, close to the famous stone arch (El Arco).
+The only access to this beach is by water taxi from the marina or El Medano beach.
+The main reason why swimming is not allowed in some beaches in Los Cabos is due to the presence of updrafts, commonly referred to as “torn tides”.